All you need to know about Amber Wine

 History of Amber Wine

-Amber wine has been produced for thousands of years in the Caucasus region, which includes modern-day Armenia and Georgia.
+Amber wine has been produced for thousands of years in the Caucasus region, which includes modern-day Armenia.
 The region is home to over 500 indigenous grape varieties, many of which are used in the production of amber wine.

-The traditional method of producing amber wine in the Caucasus involves fermenting the grapes in large earthenware vessels called karas (Armenian word for big clay pot).
+The traditional method of producing amber wine in Ancient Armenia involves fermenting the grapes in large earthenware vessels called karas (Armenian word for big clay pot).
 The grapes are left to ferment with their skins, during which time they develop the wine’s characteristic amber color and tannic structure.

 The traditional method of amber wine winemaking has been recognized as a UNESCO intangible cultural heritage of humanity, highlighting the importance of amber wine in the cultural identity of the Caucasus region.